joadha/Mu/README.md

 You don't need a CS degree to write a programing language, you just need to understand 3 basic steps.

 ## The Language: **Mu(μ)**
-Mu is a minimal language, that is consisted by a postfix operator, a binary operation and one digit numbers.
+Mu is a minimal language, that is consisted by a postfix operator, a binary operation and one-digit numbers.

 ### Examples:
 `(s 2 4)` or `(s (s 4 5) 4)` or `(s (s 4 5) (s 3 2))`...